veronhoxha/duplicate-datasets/weekly_meetings/WEEKLYMEETINGS.md

 #### What helped you this week?

-    - Reading some material about Crossiant and Kaggle API.
+    - Reading some material about Croissant and Kaggle API.

 #### What did you achieve?

-    - Got the metadata in crossiant format for all datasets in Kaggle which have the word "ISIC" in the title and saved it in a csv file.
+    - Got the metadata in croissant format for all datasets in Kaggle which have the word "ISIC" in the title and saved it in a csv file.
     - Did some basic exploration of the data to understand what's going on with those duplicate datasets.
     - Did two scatter plots to idenfity if there is any correlation between contentSize VS downloadCount and contentSize VS usabilityRating.
     - Submitted my Prelimary Problem Statement :).

 #### What did you struggle with?

-    - Well I spent a bit more time to get the metadata in crossiant format since I haven't worked with it before.
+    - Well I spent a bit more time to get the metadata in croissant format since I haven't worked with it before.

 #### What would you like to work on next week?